The Last House on the Left: Plot

-After they change out of their bloody clothes, the gang goes to the Collingwoods' home, masquerading as travelling salesmen.
+After they change out of their bloody clothes, the gang goes to the Collingwoods' home, masquerading as traveling salesmen.
 Mari's parents let them stay overnight.
-The gang finds photos of Mari and realize it is her home.
-Later, when Junior is in the midst of a heroin withdrawal, Estelle enters the bathroom to check on him and sees Mari's peace symbol necklace around his neck.
-She finds blood-soaked clothing in their luggage and overhears them talking about Mari's death, and of her disposal in a nearby lake.
+The gang finds photos of Mari and realizes it is her home.
+Later, when Junior is amid heroin withdrawal, Estelle enters the bathroom to check on him and sees Mari's peace symbol necklace around his neck.
+She finds blood-soaked clothing in their luggage and overhears them talking about Mari's death and her disposal in a nearby lake.

 Estelle and her husband rush into the woods, where they find Mari's body and decide to take revenge.
-Estelle seduces Weasel, bites off his penis and swallows it, and then leaves him to bleed to death.
+Estelle pretends to seduce Weasel, performs oral sex on him, bites off his penis, and leaves him to bleed to death.
 John takes his shotgun and shoots at Krug and Sadie.
+Krug escapes into the living room and overpowers John.
+Before Krug can kill John, Junior enters with a gun and threatens Krug, attempting to save John's life.
+Krug manipulates Junior, who is distraught and going through withdrawal from heroin, into killing himself with the gun instead.
+John uses the distraction to pick up a chainsaw from the basement, and approaches Krug.

-Krug escapes into the living room and overpowers John, before manipulating Junior into killing himself.
-Krug attempts to flee, but after being cornered by a traumatized Sadie and a chainsaw wielding John, is incapacitated by an electrocution booby-trap.
-Sadie, now horrified of both Krug and John, runs outside.
-After a scuffle between her and Estelle, she falls into the backyard swimming pool where her throat is slit by Estelle.
+Sadie enters with the switchblade, and tells Krug to take the back door to escape, but Krug is hindered by an electrocution booby trap.
+Sadie, now terrified of both Krug and John, runs outside.
+After a scuffle between her and Estelle, she falls into the backyard swimming pool where Estelle slits her throat.
 The sheriff arrives just as John kills Krug with the chainsaw.